 The dose of haloperidol is a critical factor when determining the likelihood of severe adverse effects.
-If haloperidol is not tolerated or inappropriate discuss alternative options with the Consultant Psychiatrist and specialist SHSC pharmacist.
+If haloperidol is not tolerated or inappropriate discuss alternative options with the Consultant Psychiatrist or Specialty doctor/ Associate Specialist (SAS) and specialist SHSC pharmacist.